 If they don’t want to hug it, maybe they would like to throw it across the room when diabetes isn’t cooperating.
 Just a thought.

-Here are four picture books, two of which you can get in Spanish, a graphic novel, and a YA fiction book.
+Here are four picture books, two of which you can get in Spanish.

 Just Ask!: Be Different, Be Brave, Be You

 I can’t tell you how much I love this book.
 And I will admit that I got a little teary-eyed reading it.